fabge/fabiangeiger/content/posts/static-site-hosting.md

 When I now want to write a new article or upload a new photo, my workflow is quite simple:

-* Create a new `.md` article in my local `content/posts` directory or upload a photo to `content/images`.
+1. Create a new `.md` article in my local `content/posts` directory or copy a photo to `content/images`.
-* Use Pelican to generate `.html` files from the written content (= execute `pelican content` in the terminal).
+2. Use Pelican to generate `.html` files from the written content (= execute `pelican content` in the terminal).
-* Push the changes to my Github repository.
+3. Push the changes to my Github repository.

 I use Github Actions to continue the deployment process:
-After the changes are uploaded, I use a `actions/checkout@master` hook to initiate the upload process to my S3 bucket.
+After the changes are uploaded, a `actions/checkout@master` hook initiates the upload process to my S3 bucket.
-From there a combination of S3, Certificate Manager and CloudFront serve a HTTPS site to over 200 locations all over the world.
+From there a combination of S3, Certificate Manager and CloudFront serve the HTTPS site to over 200 locations all over the world.

 <!-- In the early days, where I barely had a clue what I was doing, I googled how to put a site on the internet
 and stumbled upon HostGator.
 This service allowed me to upload my `.html` files and serve them straight from a folderstructure-like environment.